-Was seven days long enough to deduce that a particular product failed to keep up the promise?
+Was seven days long enough to deduce that a product failed to keep the promise?

 It is like taking ibuprofen for a week when you do not feel pain.
 How can someone evaluate the ultimate truth from such an ambiguous experiment?

 Simply put, it is another way to mislead the crowd who has tied its hopes to a natural compound like CBD.

 So, we agree, too, that CBD might not work within a week.